Updated January 2017

 Also, watch this video, which puts the Mayan culture and history in the context of the environment.

-Reserve a tour at the Sian Ka’an Reserve, a Unesco World Heritage Site, before you arrive, if you can.
+Reserve a tour at the Sian Ka’an Reserve, a UNESCO World Heritage Site, before you arrive, if you can.
 (This website will help you book a tour that is put on by the best local operators.)
-This six-hour tour floats you peacefully down the ancient mangrove channel, built by the native Mayans more than 1,000 years ago as a trade route, past a Mayan temple.
-You’ll see butterflies, migratory birds, orchids, and maybe even a crocodile or manatee.
-If the timing is right, catch the sunset from Cesiak inside the reserve gates, which is supposed to be spectacular.
+In this six-hour tour, you are taken by boat down the ancient mangrove channel, built by the native Mayans more than 1,000 years ago as a trade route, past a Mayan temple.
+Thanks to the sharp eye of our Mayan boat driver, we saw manatees, a crocodile, and several different kinds of birds.
+It was one of our favorite parts of the trip.

 The Tulum Ruins is a must-visit, but gets hot and crowded during the day.
 So we took the advice of a friend and showed up right after it opened at 8 am after a full night of dancing by the beach.
 At that hour it is fairly peaceful.
 However, I wish we had done a guided tour, because the placards are repetitive and not very informative, and we would have loved a history lesson.
 We brought our bathing suits for the beach, but the danger flag was up that day.
 And do heed the warning flags – an acquaintance told me she was nearly swept out to sea by the rip tide and doesn’t know how she survived!